Pylons/pyramid/docs/zcml/view.rst

   header name/value pair, the case of the header name is not significant.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``path_info``
   The value of this attribute represents a regular expression pattern that will be tested against the ``PATH_INFO`` WSGI environment variable.
 If the regex matches, this predicate will be true.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``custom_predicates``
   This value should be a sequence of references to custom predicate